Optical transition parameters of the silicon T centre: Electric field parameters

 \Cref{fig:Efield_fits}(a and b) shows the measured PLE intensity as a function of laser detuning from the center of TX$_0$ at zero field, versus the applied electric field.
 This is the first observation the electric field shift of TX$_0$, and confirmation that T centre photon sources can be electrically tuned.
 Shifts of up to $1.5$~GHz, an order of magnitude larger than the inhomogeneous linewidth, are observed.
 In each dataset, an initial linear blue or red shift gives way to a strictly red-shifting quadratic term as the field is increased.

 Under electric fields applied along the symmetry axes, the orientations subdivide once again into orientation subgroups.
 The insets in \cref{fig:Efield_fits}(a) and (b) indicate the electric field subgroups along $\hat{E} = [001]$ and $[110]$.
 The linear and quadratic electric field terms separate the inversion partners, in contrast to the subgroups formed under a magnetic field.
-The linear and quadratic shift terms are included in SI Sec. \RomanNumeral{2}.E.
+The linear and quadratic shift terms are included in Appendix \ref{app:Linear and quadratic terms of the stark shift}.

 The model predicts four distinct groups when $\vec{E} \approx [001]$.
 We observe an extra group which we attribute to the misalignment of the electric field.
 The model predicts seven distinct linear Stark shifts when the electric field is precisely along [110].
 Two defect orientations (z1, z3) and their inversion partners have zero linear Stark shift, as this corresponds to the case of an electric field normal to the defect plane.
 Several of the groups are unresolved within the inhomogeneous linewidth of this ensemble.